dartmouth-cs52-16x/16X-git-map/README.md

   -  In Terminal run:  ```atom .``` For Windows, just open up atom and use 'Add Project Folder' and select the cloned directory from above.

 This will open the current folder into the Atom text editor.
 What are you reading now (in browser) is actually a markdown file **README.md**.
-Here's a [wonderful cheat sheet] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that'll help you make your markdown files look awesome!
+Here's a [wonderful cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that'll help you make your markdown files look awesome!

 Play around and make some changes.
 In particular create an "Authors:" line and add yourself!
 Add some images!

 #### Images
 To insert a new image just put a .jpg or .png in the img folder (make sure it is square) and change the ```img src=``` line.

-Pro Tip: Get a preview of your markdown file with *Packages -> Markdown Preview -> Toggle Preview*, or the shortcut *SHIFT-CTRL-M*.
+Pro Tip: Get a preview of your markdown file right inside Atom go to *Packages -> Markdown Preview -> Toggle Preview*, or the shortcut *SHIFT-CTRL-M*.

 ## An Overview of Git
 Now that you've made some changes to the site, we'll go over how to use git to add, commit, and push your changes.
 Git is a code version control system and allows you to have a named log of your changes to the code and a way to work on the same files together with other people.
 It is sort of like an offline google docs where you *commit* (explicitly name) every set of changes.
 [Here's a good resource](http://rogerdudler.github.io/git-guide/) but we'll do the basics here.
 This is a good overview image for the things you'll be doing. **Devs should pay close attention to this!**